hphelion/documentation/cloudos/install.deploy-swift.md

 After creating the cloud and defining your compute regions (see [Create a Cloud](/cloudos/install/create-cloud) ), you can deploy Swift in your cloud by following these steps:

-1. Launch the HP Cloud OS Installation Dashboard.
+1. Launch the HP Helion Cloud OS Installation Dashboard.
 Its URL is http://192.168.124.10:3000.
-For the Installation Dashboard's login, see the dashboard credentials topic on the <a href="https://cloudos.hpwsportal.com" target="new"> HP Cloud OS Catalog</a> portal.
+For the Installation Dashboard's login, see the dashboard credentials topic on the <a href="https://cloudos.hpwsportal.com" target="new"> HP Helion Cloud OS Catalog</a> portal.
 (Requires registration and login.)

 2. The Swift barclamp is pre-installed with a default proposal created (without assigned nodes).